cristibaluta/hxcocoa/README.md

 ## Overview

 This haxelib contains the Cocoa and CocoaTouch frameworks externs.
-It should be used with the hxswift target of the Haxe language.
+It should be used with the hxobjc target of the Haxe language.

 ## Packages